sandesh0202/Fashion-Recommender-Version-2/README.md

 # Similar Product Recommender
 This project implements an Similar Product Recommender using a Pre trained Xception model and Flask App.
 We leverages transfer learning with a pre-trained Xception model for feature extraction, which creates visual representation of images and k-Nearest Neighbors for finding similar images.
+Users can upload an image, and the system provides recommendations based on visual similarity.

+This Recommendation System can be used by small scale E-commerce platforms who cannot afford to build recommendation system which uses user behaviour data for suggesting products.
+The Simplicity of this model makes it easy for small e-commerce industries to have Recommendation System that can Recommend Similar Products to users.

 ## Dataset
 We use ['Fashion Product Images (Small)'](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small/data) dataset which is a smaller version of Fashion Product Images Dataset which contains dataset scraped from Myntra.
 There are total 44,000 images and also You can also leverage styles.csv and styles.json file for using product text information.